kohkimakimoto/lib-migration/README.md

 ```

 Under the array key `databases`, your database settings is written.
-You can write multiple database settings to manage same schema at multi databases.
+You can write multiple database settings.

 Difference between settings of `database_xxx` and `mysql_command_xxx` is database connection to execute migration SQL.
 At default, it uses `database_xxx` settings to connect database using PDO.
-You set up that `mysql_command_enable` is **true**.
-It uses `mysql_command_xxx` settings to connect databse using mysql client command.
+If you set up that `mysql_command_enable` is **true**.
+It uses `mysql_command_xxx` settings to connect databse using mysql client command instead of PDO.

+Which setting should I choose?
-If you use `delimeter` command in your SQL.
+If you use `delimeter` command in your migration SQL.
 You need to use `mysql_command_xxx` settings.
 Because `delimeter` command is not a SQL.
 It's a mysql client command.